justchrister/kalt/README.md

 ## Back-end
 <img src="https://ka.lt/media/architecture.svg" alt="" width="100%" height="auto">

 The back-end leverages Supabase (postgres) as a message queue to enable seamless communication between the micro-services.
 This message queue system implements a publish-subscribe pattern where any service can publish messages to specific topics, and other services can subscribe to these topics to consume the messages.
-The quality of the message contents are ensured through interfaces and types, that are implemented in Supabase Postgres and the Nuxt Typescript
+The quality of the message contents are ensured through interfaces and types, that are implemented in Postgres and the Nuxt.

 - Decoupling of services, allowing for independent scaling and easy maintenance.
 - Improved fault tolerance, as services can continue to function even if some other services fail.
 - Enhanced extensibility, as new services can be easily added to the system without affecting existing services.

-Nuxt Microservices (APIs)
+Nuxt Microservices (APIs hosted on Vercel)
-The project consists of multiple Nuxt.js microservices, each responsible for a specific functionality.
+The project consists of multiple Nuxt microservices hosted on Vercel, each responsible for a specific functionality.
 These microservices expose APIs to interact with the front-end and other services.
 The microservices have their own state databases, which are hosted on Supabase.

-Advantages of using Nuxt.js microservices in this architecture are:

-Modular design, making it easy to understand, develop, and maintain individual services.
+- Modular design, making it easy to understand, develop, and maintain individual services.
-Flexibility to develop and deploy each service independently, reducing the risk of introducing bugs or causing downtime.
+- Flexibility to develop and deploy each service independently, reducing the risk of introducing bugs or causing downtime.
-Better resource utilization, as each service can be scaled independently based on its own requirements.
+- Better resource utilization, as each service can be scaled independently based on its own requirements.

 ## Design
 *remove everything but the most crucial features*